Physical Education Curriculum

 Depart Wellesley, 5pm; Lesson Time, 7:30pm; Arrive Wellesley, 11pm

-- Fees for tickets, lessons, and rentals are due December 13, cash or check only (checks payable to Nashoba Valley).
-Please drop off cash/checks at the front desk in the Sports Center.
+- Fees for tickets, lessons, and rentals are due Monday, Dec 14, CHECK ONLY, payable to Nashoba Valley.
+Please drop off checks at the front desk in the Sports Center.

 Upon the completion of this course students will have a basic knowledge of belayer/climber communication, rock climbing terms, knots, and movement on rock.
 Students will focus on personal goal setting and intrinsic motivation in the sport of rock climbing.
 This is an introductory course and no previous rock climbing experience is needed.